A Complete Guide to Setup.app and Activation Lock

 Right, now we are in an absolutely perfect situation.
 What happens next is an activation request (AKA the process that happens when it says It may take a few minutes to activate your iPhone) is started from the device with Find My iPhone OFF.
 Since Albert has no clue whatsoever that the unique identifiers are different, it generates a perfectly valid set of activation records based on the unique identifiers it sees, which are of course the unique identifiers of the Activation Locked device with Find My iPhone ON.
 At this point, the freshly generated activation records are taken from the device with Find My iPhone OFF and the most important piece (the WildCard ticket) is applied to the filesystem of the Activation Locked Device with Find My iPhone ON in the form of activation_record.plist (just like the Passcode Bypass).
 Because the activation_record.plist was created for the unique identifiers of the Activation Locked device by Albert (the only process that is capable of creating activation records), everything is perfect, and the device is able to accept the activation records (also known as a baseband ticket) in the same way it would have accepted them if normal activation had occurred (which basically did).

 The reason Apple has not patched this method is because to implement a process in Albert that checks the authenticity of the unique identifiers of every device that gets activated would require a complete server rework and cost an extreme amount of money.
 Apple has chosen not to dedicate their resources to performing such a task.
 Unless they change their mind, the GSM Signal Bypass will likely exist forever for checkra1n-compatible iOS devices.
 However, the majority of iOS devices nowadays have an MEID, which is like an extra layer of security that prevents the device from being able to accept non-authentically generated activation records.
-This just adds an extra step though, and hackers have already found a way to hash/sign the records to bypass it, so we may see a method for MEID devices fairly soon.
-If one does surface, Apple will once again likely choose not to patch it.
+This just adds an extra step though, and hackers have already found a way to hash/sign the records to bypass it.
+Good news: the method was discovered, and signal bypass for both MEID and GSM devices (iPhone 5s to iPhone X) is now possible with Checkm8.Info and iRemoval Pro.

 - Type: Direct Setup.app deletion